mmahnken/flask_g_example/README.md

 ##Setup

 You'll need to install virtualenv in order to create the environment to run this app.
-####Try
+####Pre-setup
+In your terminal, run
 `which virtualenv`
 If the output is a filepath, you have virtualenv!
-If not, install it.
+If not, [install it](https://virtualenv.pypa.io/en/latest/installation.html).
 `pip install virtualenv`

 ###Create your env